kravchend/BattleSee_Game/README.md

    ```

 ## Notes
-Make sure the images for ships and explosions are in the correct `resource` folder.
+Make sure the images for ships and explosions are in the correct `resource` folder.# BattleSee_Game